Nature-based Solutions Project Officer

 • Ensure smooth and coherent project management and implementation, including preparation of work plans, technical and financial reports, partnership agreements and service contracts.
 Provision of goods and services;

 • Undertake logistical and administrative tasks related to project implementation, including the organisation of workshops, meetings, preparation and dissemination of meeting material, liaison with partners;

 • Oversee the work of a network of external experts and implementation of field activities;

 • Assist in the development of the Nature-based Solutions Programme Area and follow up projects;

 • Support the communications team in preparing and disseminating communication material;

 • Actively pursue opportunities on project identification and formulation with IUCN Members, Commissions, donors and partners;

 • Support the dissemination of IUCN NbS standards knowledge tools in the region;

 • Carry out other relevant tasks on request and agreement with the line manager.

-The gross annual salary for this position is 28.800 EUR subject to deductions for social security contributions and health insurance, and before tax.
+The gross annual salary for this position is in the range from EUR 28.800 to EUR 31.679 subject to deductions for social security contributions and health insurance, and before tax.

 • Bachelor or master’s degree in a subject related to environmental sciences and natural resource management;